m93a/CDS/README.md

 **Tag name selector**
 Pattern: `E`
-Meaning: An element of any namespace with tag name "E".
+Meaning: An element in default namespace (if no namespace defined, then in no namespace) with tag name "E".
 Special tag name `*` means an element of any tag name.

 **Namespace selector**
-Pattern: `ns:E`
+Pattern: `ns|E`
 Meaning: _Always followed by an Tag name selector._ An element with tag name "E" and namespace "ns".
-Special namespace `*` means an element that has namespace, empty namespace (like `:E`) means an element that hasn't namespace.
+Special namespace `*` means any/no namespace, empty namespace (like `|E` for a specific element or `|*` for any element) means an element that hasn't namespace.

 **Class name selector**
 Pattern: `.bold`